forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 ### Supported modules

-Currently we support the followings Cosmos modules:
+Currently, we support the followings Cosmos modules:

 - `auth` to parse the `x/auth` data
 - `bank` to parse the `x/bank` data